 How to create an award winning garden

 Many people don’t know where to start when they are thinking about entering a garden into a competition like the Chelsea Flower Show or the Hampton Court Flower Show.
-With latter of the two imminent we thought we would give you a run through of the key things that you need to think about if you are thinking of creating a future award winning garden.
+With the latter of the two imminent, we thought we would give you a run-through of the key things that you need to think about if you are thinking of creating a future award-winning garden.

 Clarity and delivery of the vision

 They say you should start with the end in mind, and that is what you should do when embarking on an award-winning garden.
 You must plan well in advance to achieve the desired results, from the optimum planting dates to the last drop of water before competition day.

 Atmosphere, flair, originality, impact and theatre from the design